Tuesday, January 26, 2010

 Biodiversity as a public good

-Decisions regarding the extent to which humans shall disturb the larger community of life need to be collective decisions.
+The decision regarding the extent to which humans shall disturb the larger community of life should be a collective decision.

-A basic principle of property rights requires that those who degrade the value of property should compensate the owner(s) for the damage done or value lost.
-If we believe that we all own the air and water, then it makes sense that we should require industries that cause pollution to pay a fee to the people at large in consideration of the fact that their actions degrade the quality of resources that belong to all of us.
+A basic principle of property rights requires that those who degrade the value of others' property will compensate the owners for the damage done or value lost.
+If we believe that we all own the air and water in common, then we should require industries that cause pollution to pay a fee to the people at large, because their actions degrade the quality of that which belongs to all of us.
 We should respect public property rights, too.

-Furthermore, if a large fraction of people polled in a random survey said that monoculture dedicated to production of sugar cane or tobacco or opium included these adverse environmental impacts and that such monoculture supported excessive consumption of sugar or cigarettes or heroin, to the detriment of the human community at large, we might attach a higher fee to monoculture dedicated to growing these crops.
-We could thereby manage the overall prevalance in society of sugar, tobacco, heroin and other potentially problematic substances without the need to take a war-like or militaristic stance or police action against individual citizens who choose to use such substances within their private spaces.
+A random survey is a versatile tool.
+We can use random polls to gauge the extent to which we should protect habitat and preserve biodiversity.
+We can also use them to gauge the relative value to society of various kinds of land-use.
+If a majority of citizens polled said that monoculture dedicated to production of sugar cane or tobacco or opium contributed to adverse impacts on wildlife and that such monoculture supported excessive consumption of sugar or cigarettes or heroin, to the detriment of the human community at large, we might attach a higher fee to monoculture dedicated to growing these crops.
+We could thereby manage the overall prevalence in society of sugar, tobacco, heroin (and other potentially harmful substances) without the need to take a war-like or militaristic stance or police action against individual citizens who choose to use certain substances within their private spaces.

 In our not-so-distant evolutionary past, certain foods were quite rare, but necessary and highly beneficial to those who could find them.
-Our taste buds (our physiology) and our psychology are adapted to ensure that we are highly motivated to seek out these previously scarce, high-energy foods.
-But since the development of agriculture and modern economic systems, scarcity of these high-energy foods is no longer a reality, while our appetite for them remains strong.
+Our taste buds and our psychology are adapted to ensure that we are highly motivated to seek out these previously scarce, high-energy foods.
+But following the development of agriculture and modern economic systems, scarcity of these high-energy, high-value foods is no longer a reality, while our physiological and psychological appetites for them remain strong.

 A fee system could ensure that the mix of foods produced by our agricultural system more closely matches what most nutritionists and most people would agree is a more healthful balance.
-With a different political and economic paradigm, we could see improvements in personal health and improved ecological health, too.
+With a different political and economic paradigm (one able to put a general damper on excess production and consumption by assessing fees on specific types of land-use or other environmental impact), we could see improvements in personal health, along with substantially improved ecological health.

-Fees attached to the cultivation of plants that most members of society feel ought to be controlled would make the products derived from these plants more expensive than what they would be in the absence of any controls.
-But the extra profits associated with those higher prices would go to all the world's people as part of a natural resource wealth stipend.
-This method of control would not feed black market profiteering or corruption of public officials, as current methods of control do.
+Fees attached to the cultivation of plants that most members of society feel ought to be grown only in limited amounts would make the products derived from these plants more expensive than what would be the case in the absence of any controls.
+But the extra profits associated with those higher prices would go to all the world's people as part of a natural wealth stipend.
+This method of control would not support black market profiteering or corruption of law enforcement and other public officials, as current methods of control do.

-The threat of legal sanctions against people who use controlled substances in private spaces, including the threat of lengthy and costly prison sentences, would be removed.
-This would tend to make it easier for people with substance abuse problems to seek help when they recognize that they do in fact have a problem.
+The threat of legal sanctions against people who use controlled substances in private spaces, including the threat of lengthy (and costly) prison sentences, would be removed.
+This would make it easier for people with substance abuse problems to seek help when they recognize that they do, in fact, have a problem.

-This proposal assumes that the decision of how we ought to balance the amount of the Earth's surface dedicated to monoculture and paving on the one hand versus forests and meadows on the other hand belongs to all of us.
-It implies that ownership of the decision about how we ought to balance overall production levels of various kinds of food belongs to all of us.
-The responsibility for deciding such questions does not rest solely with the minority who are landowners.
+This proposal assumes that the decision of how we ought to balance the amount of the Earth's surface dedicated to monoculture and paving on the one hand versus meadows and forests on the other hand belongs to all of us.
+It reflects the view that ownership of the decision about how we ought to balance overall production levels of various kinds of food belongs to all of us.
+(We can manifest these shared rights to decide these questions in the big picture without intrusive regulation of individuals' personal choices.)
+The responsibility for deciding how much sugar to produce or how much habitat to destroy does not rest solely with the minority who are landowners.

-A public property rights paradigm will embody within the structure of our political and economic systems the awareness that biodiversity is more valuable than biomass.
+Our current system encourages economic actors to destroy wildlife habitat for many reasons, including to make room for growing crops for biomass, to support biofuels production.
+A public property rights paradigm will embody within the structure of our political and economic systems the understanding that bio-diversity is more valuable than bio-mass.

 Natural law requires respect of public property rights, too